-Why Enterprises Are Migrating Data to the Cloud?
+Why Are Enterprises Opting for Data Migration to the Cloud?

 Enterprises have significant data holdings, yet most of it goes unused.
 Data is siloed in multiple on-premises repositories and mostly invisible to users.
 Teams struggle to store and process large data volumes.
 And users rely on manual dashboards that provide incomplete and lagging indicators of a business that’s transforming in real-time.